 - Advised British-American private equity firm on identifying and reporting to relevant authorities suspected money laundering by Hezbollah-linked criminal organization operating in Central Africa.

 - Advised S&P 100 pharmaceutical company in internal investigation related to COVID-19 vaccine research and development in Latin America.

 - Part of the independent investigation commissioned by the United States Olympic Committee into abuse of elite and Olympic gymnasts by Larry Nassar.

-- Advise clients regarding anti-bribery and corruption, anti-money laundering, sanctions and export control due diligence in connection with joint ventures, mergers, acquisitions, and other key business relationships around the world.
+- Regularly advise private equity firms, investment banks, and pension funds regarding anti-bribery and corruption (ABC), anti-money laundering (AML), sanctions, and export control due diligence in connection with mergers, acquisitions, credit agreements, joint ventures, and other key transactions and business relationships around the world.

 Complex Civil & Appellate Litigation

 - Represented S&P 500 healthcare provider in multibillion dollar False Claims Act qui tam action brought in Florida federal court, leading to grant of summary judgment in client’s favor.

 - Secured pre-discovery dismissal of all claims against U.S. private equity investment firm in New Jersey federal court, including civil conspiracy and various theories of contributory and vicarious liability for false and misleading advertising under the Lanham Act, defamation, unfair competition, and tortious interference.

 - Represented European multinational pharmaceutical company before Massachusetts state court in contract dispute related to investigational vaccine program, leading to favorable settlement.